 1911- Burbank incorporated as a city.

-1918- A young American ambulance driver serving in Italy during the First World War gets badly wounded by shrapnel fire.
+1918- A young American ambulance driver serving in Italy during World War I was badly wounded by shrapnel fire.
 His name was Ernest Hemingway.
 His long recovery and love affair with his nurse he later worked into his novel "A Farewell To Arms".

 1922- Horn player Louis Armstrong left his hometown of New Orleans to go to Chicago and play in King Oliver’s Jazz band.